garbageplanet/frontend/README.md

 #### Upgrade
 - [ ] modularize?
 - [ ] optimize loading (see google page speed results)
-- [ ] move to bootstrap 4 and make custom build with [cards](http://v4-alpha.getbootstrap.com/components/card)
+- [ ] move to bootstrap 4 and make custom build with [cards](http://v4-alpha.getbootstrap.com/components/card)?
+- [ ] get rid of jqeury and BS?
-- [ ] custom builds (Bootstrap, FontAwesome,Leaflet, jQuery, or try tree-shake)
+- [ ] custom builds (Bootstrap, FontAwesome,Leaflet, jQuery, or try tree-shake?)

 ### Licence
 This code is available under the ISC licence but some parts have a different license information, see [this file](https://github.com/garbageplanet/web-ui/blob/dev/license.md).